inkscapecoach/images/README.md

 # images
-Here I store all the images you find in my website.
+Here I store all the images you find on my website.